klaviyo/klaviyo-api-python/README.md

     )
 ```

-NOTE: the filter param values need to be url-encoded

 #### How to filter based on datetime

 **Use Case**: Get profiles that have been updated between two datetimes.